 - Write longer sentences

-- Write sentences that have different structures, which is important for rhythm and flow (the musical aspects of language)
+- Write sentences that have different structures, which is important for rhythm and flow (the musical aspects of writing)

 - Use commas properly, because you will finally know where to put them!